LowByteFox/jed/README.md

 > Subcommands can be chained
 ## Write utils
-You also want to store your buffer somewhere right?
+You also want to store your buffer somewhere right?<br>
 Syntax example looks like `w (file) [subcmds]` will write your buffer into `(file)`

 Subcommands: